IanMGriff/IanMGriff.github.io/_pages/about.md

 About
 ------
-Outside of lab, I like to split my free time between guitar, music production, and Brazilian Jiu Jitsu (give it a try if you haven't).
+Outside of lab, I like to split my free time between guitar, music production, and Brazilian jiu-jitsu (give it a try if you haven't).

 Contact
 ------